BattMoTeam/BattMo/Documentation/JOSS/paper.md

 open-source battery modelling codes have been released including PyBaMM [@sulzer2021python], cideMOD [@CiriaAylagas2022], LIONSIMBA [@torchio2016lionsimba], and PETLion [@Berliner_2021], among others.
 These open-source frameworks help the community reduce the cost of model development and help ensure the validity and the reproducibility of findings.
 PyBaMM is, to our knowledge, the most popular option.
-Unlike BattMo, it has just recently (2025) allowed for simulations in 2D and 3D, and for calibration and optimization, it is usually recommended to utilize PyBOP [@Planden2025] which is an external package (although coupled tightly to PyBaMM).
-BattMo's foundation is designed for coupled electro-chemical-thermal simulations in 3D, as well calibration and optimization.
+Unlike BattMo, PyBaMM's electrochemical models have been primarily P2D with so-called 2+1D model support for improved modeling of current collectors and thermal properties.
+Recently (2025), 3D thermal FEM is supported, and its 3D functionality is expanding.
+For calibration and optimization, it is usually recommended to utilize PyBOP [@Planden2025] which is an external package (although coupled tightly to PyBaMM).
+BattMo's foundation is designed for coupled electro-chemical-thermal simulations in 3D, as well as calibration and optimization.
 The extensive portfolio of degradation models in PyBaMM is a great strength.
 In BattMo we are currently allowing for SEI (Safari [@Safari2009] and Bolay [@Bolay2022] models) as well as plating [@Hein2020].
 Based on FEniCS [@fenics],  cideMOD by design allows for simulations in 3D, but the lack of automatic differentiation means handling complex nonlinear systems and performing design optimization is more challenging.

 # Software design